-- A form that documents the responsibilities, duties, competencies, skills and education required to perform a job
+- A tool to reference and measure the responsibilities, duties, competencies, skills, and education required to perform a job

 - The basis for the University of Pittsburgh’s job evaluation process for classified staff positions

-- Clearly define the roles and responsibilities of staff members across the University
+- Establishes the essential and/or primary role and responsibilities of staff members across the University

 - Evaluate work distribution and departmental organization